Azure/azure-functions-kafka-extension/samples/dotnet/DistributedTracing/Readme.md

 # Distributed Tracing Sample

-This folder contains sample for Distributed Tracing feature for dotnet in-proc Kafka trigger functions.
+This folder contains sample for Distributed Tracing feature for **Dotnet in-proc** Kafka trigger functions.
 In this sample, we are using Kafka Trigger Functions with EventHub as the source.

 ## Prereqs